niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 ## Description:

-This script can be setup to pull stock market symbol data over time using a scheduler program/script.
-For example, this script could do stock market symbol data updates every 7-days.
+This script can be setup to pull stock market symbol data over time using a scheduler program/script or used for single one-time pull data requests.
+For example, this script could pull stock market symbol data updates every 7-days.
 The script will check if previous data exists in your script Market Data folder.
-If data exists it will update the existing file with the new data.
-If no file exists a new file is created.
+If data exists, it will update the existing file with the new data.
+If no file exists, a new file is created.
+The script uses yfinance to pull data from Yahoo Finance's Historical Data page (Ford [example](https://finance.yahoo.com/quote/F/history?p=F)).

+##### Stock Market Ticker Data

-Variable **stock_symbol_requests** holds the ticker symbol and symbol names.
-The default ticker symbols are index funds (S&P500, DOW, NASDAQ) on yahoo finance.
+The variable **stock_symbol_requests** holds the ticker symbol and symbol names.
+The default ticker symbols are index funds (S&P500, DOW, NASDAQ) found on yahoo finance.
 Index symbols require the "^" character.
 If you want to search for stock, mutual or etfs use the actual ticker symbol.
 For example, to use for Ford use the ticker symbol F. You do not need the "^" symbol.

 #### Delete File Command